pkulchenko/lua-array/README.md

 local a = [1, 2, 3]
 table.remove(a, 1)	--> a = [2, 3]

--- table.pack() is not needed for a version of Lua with arrays, as nils and array size -- can be stored naturally in an array local a = table.pack(1, 2, 3)	-- not needed local a = [1, nil, 3]			-- use this instead
+-- table.pack() is not needed for a version of Lua with arrays, as nils
+-- can be stored naturally in an array local a = table.pack(1, 2, 3)	-- not needed
+local a = [1, nil, 3]			-- use this instead